Running op-reth with Historical Proofs

 ## Next steps

-* See the [op-reth historical proof configuration reference](/node-operators/reference/op-reth-historical-proof-config) for the full set of `--proofs-history.*` flags, management commands, RPC endpoints, and Prometheus metrics.
+* [op-reth historical proof configuration reference](/node-operators/reference/op-reth-historical-proof-config) — full `--proofs-history.*` flag set, RPC endpoints, and Prometheus metrics.

-* See the [op-reth configuration reference](/node-operators/reference/op-reth-config) for all standard op-reth flags inherited by this fork.
+* [op-reth configuration reference](/node-operators/reference/op-reth-config) — all standard op-reth flags.